nowling-lab/nowling-lab.github.io/lab_members.md

 ## **Current Students**

-### Jarred K. (Summer 2021 - Present)
-Jarred is evaluating ensemble techniques for handling imbalanced genomics data in classification problems.

-### Daniel L. (Fall 2020 - Present)
-Daniel worked on inversion detection using k-mer count features and is now exploring approaches for predicting TF-DNA motifs binding pairs.

-### John P. (Winter 2019-2020, Winter 2021 - Present)
+### John P. (Winter 2019 - Present)
-John worked in the lab during the 2019-2020 and 2020-2021 Winter quarters.
-In his first rotation, John explored and optimized the use of ensembles to reduce variance in predictions of enhancer activity from logistic regression models using k-mer count features.
+John has been a member of the lab since Winter 2019.
 John is working on integrating multi-omics data to identify and annotate putative functional components of enhancer sequences.

+### Sam K. (Summer 2022 - Present)
+Sam is evaluating techniques for clustering enhancers based on the correlation of their variants to identify enhancers impacted by the same evolutionary processes.

+### Alex M. (Summer 2022 - Present)
+Alex is evaluating graph learning and other approaches for developing permutation-invariant ML models.
+Alex's work is a prerequisite for creating supervised models for inversion detection and segmentation.

+## Sumedha S. (Fall 2022 - Present)
+Sumedha is working on creating a dashboard for the multi-omics analsysis tool that will allow identifying sequences of interest for further study.

 ## **Alumni**